 We are a development stage company and we have not generated any revenue from product sales, and do not expect to do so for several years, if at all.
 All of our product candidates are still in preclinical and clinical development.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates, if approved.
-We have incurred recurring operating losses since inception, including a net loss of \$72.2 million for the six months ended June 30, 2024.
-As of June 30, 2024, we had an accumulated deficit of \$726.2 million.
+We have incurred recurring operating losses since inception, including a net loss of \$124.1 million for the nine months ended September 30, 2024.
+As of September 30, 2024, we had an accumulated deficit of \$778.1 million.
 We expect to incur significant expenses and operating losses for the foreseeable future as we expand our research and development activities.
 In addition, our losses from operations may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenditures on other research and development activities.
 We anticipate that our expenses will be maintained or increased in connection with our ongoing activities, as we:

-- advance our lead product candidate, ulixacaltamide, through the Phase 3 Essential3 clinical trial program for ET; - advance our PRAX-562 product candidate in the EMBOLD clinical trial; - advance elsunersen (formerly PRAX-222) into the pivotal stage of the program; - advance our PRAX-628 product candidate into efficacy clinical trials for focal onset seizures; - advance our preclinical candidates to clinical trials; - further invest in our pipeline; - further invest in our manufacturing capabilities; - seek regulatory approval for our product candidates; - maintain, expand, protect and defend our IP portfolio; - · acquire or in-license technology; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; and - when needed, increase our headcount to support our development efforts and any future commercialization efforts.
+- advance our lead product candidate, ulixacaltamide, through the Phase 3 Essential3 clinical trial program for ET; - advance relutrigine (formally PRAX-562) in the EMBOLD and EMERALD clinical trials; - advance elsunersen (formerly PRAX-222) into the pivotal stage of the program; - advance vormatrigine (formerly PRAX-628) into efficacy clinical trials for focal onset seizures or generalized epilepsy; - advance our preclinical candidates to clinical trials; - further invest in our pipeline; - · further invest in our manufacturing capabilities; - seek regulatory approval for our product candidates; - maintain, expand, protect and defend our IP portfolio; - · acquire or in-license technology; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; and - when needed, increase our headcount to support our development efforts and any future commercialization efforts.